superfly/docs/reference/private-networking.html.md

 ### TL:DR;

-Fly's command line  can generate you a tunnel configuration file with private keys already embedded.
+The flyctl command line  can generate you a tunnel configuration file with private keys already embedded.
 You can load that file into your local WireGuard application to create a tunnel.
-Activate the tunnel and you'll be using the internal Fly DNS service which resolves `.internal` addresses - and passes on other requests to Google's DNS for resolution.
+Activate the tunnel and you'll be using the internal Fly.io DNS service which resolves `.internal` addresses - and passes on other requests to Google's DNS for resolution.

 ### Step by Step

 #### Install your WireGuard App

-There are many options for installing WireGuard on your system, detailed on the [WireGuard](https://www.wireguard.com/install/) site.
+Visit the [WireGuard](https://www.wireguard.com/install/) site for installation options.
 Install the software that is appropriate for your system.
 Windows and macOS have apps available to install.
 Linux systems have packages, typically named wireguard and wireguard-tools, you should install both.

 #### Creating your tunnel configuration